travetto/travetto/module/schema/README.md

       allowedValues: ["pizza", "burrito", "salad" ]
 ```

+### Fields
-This provides a powerful base for data binding and validation at runtime.
+This schema provides a powerful base for data binding and validation at runtime.
 Additionally there may be types that cannot be detected, or some information that the programmer would like to override.
 Below are the supported field decorators:

  * `@Field` defines a field that will be serialized, generally used in conjunction with ```@Schema(false)``` which disables the auto registration.
  * `@Require` defines a that field should be required